2002 Eurocard German Open

 The 2002 Eurocard German Open was a women's tennis event that was played from 6 May to 12 May 2002.
 It was one of two Tier I events that took place on red clay in the build-up to the second Grand Slam of the year, the French Open.
-It was played at the Rot-Weiss Tennis Club in the German capital of Berlin.
+It was the 33rd edition of the tournament and was played at the Rot-Weiss Tennis Club in the German capital of Berlin.
 The tournaments offered a total prize fund of US$1,224,000 across all rounds.
-Fifth-seeded Justine Henin won the singles title and earned $182,000 first-prize money..
+Fifth-seeded Justine Henin won the singles title and earned $182,000 first-prize money.